What is Hive Social? The Twitter rival explained

 Hive Social is a mobile-first social site - you can't currently access your feed or anything else through a desktop or browser connection, although that may come in time.

-You can download it for you iPhone on the App Store here, or for your Android phone on the Google Play Store here.
+You can download it for your iPhone on the App Store here, or for your Android phone on the Google Play Store here.

 What are Hive Social's rules?

-Hive Social might be pretty small, but for now it does have guidlines on how the network works, and what sort of things you can post on it.
+Hive Social might be pretty small but, for now, it does have guidelines on how the network works, and what sort of things you can post on it.

 You can see these in full on the Hive website, but we've pulled out some important bits.

 For one thing, when it comes to "Not Safe For Work" content, Hive has been relatively clear.
-It doesn't ban this content, but does insist that it be tagged as "NSFW" in order to have it redacted for accounts held by minors.
+It doesn't ban this content but does insist that it be tagged as "NSFW" in order to have it redacted for accounts held by minors.

 This applies to "Nude images that are inherently artistic or creative in essence.
 This includes photos, videos, and digitally-created content that show sexual intercourse, genitals, and nude close-ups, as well as nudity in photos of paintings and sculptures."